-At the time of updating this page (JAN 2018), I have been in the industry almost 16 YEARS.
+At the time of updating this page (AUG 2018), I have been in the industry more than 16 YEARS.

 Let me start by telling you that I am NOT rich.
 I don’t have 840,000 people on my team (but, I’m working on that).
 I’m not a guru, although I am quite knowledgeable about the industry.
 I am simply an average, hard working, determined, committed person who made the decision to get started and make this my profession.